 A vegetable soup, such as leek soup or tomato soup also goes well with the quiche.
 Add a baguette as well for an additional French touch.

-What wine should you serve with a Spinach and Cheese quiche?
+What wine should you serve with it?

-Can you freeze a Spinach and Cheese Quiche?
+Can you freeze a quiche?

 As long as you put in an airtight container, an unbaked quiche should be fine.
 You can also use an already frozen crust before filling it, so that it won’t absorb as much moisture.

 If the quiche is already baked, wait for it to cool to room temperature before freezing it in an airtight container.